wkaisertexas/ros2_tracing_cpp/README.md

 | `size` | The size of the allocation in bytes |
 | `vtid` | The virtual thread id which called the allocator |

-## Trace Analysis is Taking a Long Time
+## Improving Trace Processing Time

 Looking at a profile of this plugin, iterating through the traces with babeltrace2 takes **over 85% of total time**.
-Therefore, collecting the minimal set of events required to use each plugin is the single-greatest tactic you can use to reduce program execution time.
+Collecting the minimal set of events required for each plugin is the single-greatest tactic for reducing program execution time.

 ![Perf Trace of `memory_usage`](./scripts/imgs/perf_data.png)

 > [!IMPORTANT]
-> If you want to speed up processing time, consider using a live session created with `llttng create my-session --live` and `babeltrace2 --plugin-path . --input-format=lttng-live net://localhost/host/localhost/my-session --component=sink.ros2_tracing_cpp.memory_usage`
+> To speed up processing time, consider using a live session created with `llttng create my-session --live` and `babeltrace2 --plugin-path . --input-format=lttng-live net://localhost/host/localhost/my-session --component=sink.ros2_tracing_cpp.memory_usage`

 ## Resources